centreon/centreon-documentation/en/releases/centreon-commercial-extensions.md

 ### 20.04.0

-Remove "Administration > Extensions > Subscription" menu to manage IT Edition subscription from "Administration > Extensions > Manager" menu:
+Remove `Administration > Extensions > Subscription` menu to manage IT Edition subscription from `Administration > Extensions > Manager` menu:

   - Add a button to add a Centreon IT Edition subscription
   - Add a button to view a Centreon IT Edition subscription

 Licenses for products linked to Centreon IT and Business Editions online subscriptions are now automatically downloaded.